Python-SIP/sip/sphinx/c_api.rst

     ``protected`` redefined as ``public``.
 This allows handwritten code to determine if the generated helper functions for accessing protected C++ functions are available (see :directive:`%MethodCode`).

-.. c:function:: SIP_RELEASE_GIL(sip_gilstate_t sipGILState)

-    .. versionadded:: 4.14

-    This called to restore the Python Global Interpreter Lock to a previous state.

-    :param sipGILState:
-        is the previous state of the GIL.

 .. c:macro:: SIP_SSIZE_T